clee46/closetX/README.md

 ### <a id="delete"></a> Deleting a Connection

-Send a DELETE request to base_URL/api/connections/:id.
+Send a DELETE request to base_URL/api/connections/:id where :id is the database id of the user that you want to disconnect from.
 Don't forget to assign the authorization token to the request header as shown above.

+The server will respond with status 200 with the following message:

 ```js
 {